edysfy/Group_website/sysImp.md

                   });
               });
             ```
           - Also, we have another GET request on this route.
 However, we added a param variable to the URL path.
 So the URL is now: 'api/geopost/:username'.
 This is similar to the normal GET request.
 However, when we call the find method on the GeoJson Model, we use the username param as a filter query, meaning the database returns a GeoJson array that only contains posts related to that user.
 We sort it via DateTime using the Mongoose sort() method, meaning the newer posts are at the start of the array.
 We did this so our UI will display the user's timeline in that order.
-This is then sent back to the user-search service on the front end.
+This is then sent back to the User-Search-service on the front end.
 Error handling response was also implemented.
               ```js
               /*sort the date by -1*/
               router.get("/:username", (req, res, next) => {